shateq/hello-world/README.md

 **Great**, I started here with languages that I used in the past or I'm using now.
 There are plenty of them, so it isn't easy to get around many files, if there is an error - **let me know**.

+### Contributing
+If you want to help (for example add a language not mentioned here) create pull request sticking to our template.
+- **Hello, < lang_name >!** is our console message placeholder.
+- We are adding comment with language name inside the code file.

 ### 🎯 List:
 - HTML
 - CSS